pytorch/examples/CONTRIBUTING.md

 We actively welcome your pull requests.

-If you're new we encourage you to take a look at issues tagged with [good first issue](https://github.com/pytorch/examples/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)
+If you're new, we encourage you to take a look at issues tagged with [good first issue](https://github.com/pytorch/examples/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)

 ### For new examples